 First, the RSHP implemented by the ADC produced a number of positive future outcomes among program graduates.
-Specifically, assaults on inmates and staff members were lower 6- and 12-months after graduation as compared with those time periods prior to placement.
-These results are consistent with a number of other programs that have implemented alternative strategies to address troublesome inmates within their facilities (see, for example, Chamman, 2016; Heiden, 2013; Raemisch & Wasco, 2015).
+Specifically, assaults on inmates and staff members were lower sixand twelve-months after graduation as compared to those time periods prior to placement.
+These results are consistent with a number of other programs that have implemented alternative strategies to address troublesome inmates within their facilities (see for e.g., Chamman, 2016; Heiden, 2013; Raemisch & Wasco, 2015).
 Indicators of mental health status did increase over the course of the study period; however, this increase was not found to be statistically significant.
-This is notable given concerns over deterioration of mental health due to isolation (see, for example, Arrigo & Bullock, 2008; Haney, 2003; Smith, 2006).
-One year after program graduation, five staff assaults and 13 inmate assaults were recorded among 185 program graduates with a 12-month follow-up.
+This is notable given concerns over deterioration of mental health due to isolation (see for e.g., Arrigo & Bullock, 2008; Haney, 2003; Smith, 2006).
+One year after program graduation, five staff assaults and thirteen inmate assaults were recorded among 185 program graduates with a 12 month follow-up.
 These aggregate numbers obscure some particularly notable success stories within the RSHP.
-For example, one inmate entered the program with 33 lifetime major violations, including six majors in the year prior to the program.
+For example, one inmate entered the program with thirty-three lifetime major violations, including six majors in the year prior to the program.
 He had six lifetime assaults on inmates and one lifetime assault on staff.
-Furthermore, this individual had not earned his GED or achieved mandatory literacy, and started the RSHP with a mental health score of 3.
-At the 1-year follow-up, however, he only has one minor violation and his mental health score is now one.
+Further, this individual had not earned his GED or achieved mandatory literacy, and started the RSHP with a mental health score of three.
+At the one year follow-up, however, he only has one minor violation and his mental health score is now one.